 The opportunity to gain experience in the administration of profit or non-profit organizations.
 The internship is taken after most of the major or minor requirements have been met, and in no case before the second semester of the Junior year.
-The internship may be arranged with the assistance of the major internship advisor and the College Coordinator.
-An agreement is drawn up and approved by the student, the proposed employer, the major internship advisor and College Coordinator.
+The internship may be arranged with the assistance of the student's major academic advisor.
+An agreement is drawn up and approved by the student, the proposed employer, the major academic advisor and College Coordinator or the Dean of College of Business.
 Internships require a minimum of 55 hours of on-the-job work for each hour of credit.
-Evaluation is made by the major internship advisor and the College Coordinator in consultation with the employer.
-Prerequisites: Completion of junior year and permission of College Coordinator.
+Evaluation is made by the major academic advisor in consultation with the employer.
+Prerequisites: Completion of Junior year or permission of the College Coordinator or the Dean of College of Business.
+Prerequisites: Completion of junior year and permission of College Coordinator or the Dean of College of Business.